getsentry/sentry-docs/src/collections/_documentation/platforms/react-native/sourcemaps.md

 `RELEASE_NAME`:

 : the bundle ID or package name (reverse DNS notation of your app) followed by a dash and the human-readable version name that is set for your release.
-So for instance `com.example.myapp-1.0`.
+For instance, `com.example.myapp-1.0`.

 If you set the release name within your app, the `RELEASE_NAME` should be the same value.
 For example: